EnvisionDoc/enos_fundamental_zh/reference/glossary.md

 ### sub device

 A sub device is a physical device that is subordinate to a product.
-A sub device connects to the EnOS Cloud through a gateway.
+A sub device connects to the EnOS™ Cloud through a gateway.

 ### subscribe